HUUM Sauna Heater for Cabin: Choosing the Right Model for Your Retreat

 Types of HUUM Heaters: Drop, Hive, Cliff

-Drop series: Small to medium form‑factor heaters with minimalist mesh bodies and large rock capacity, ideal for compact cabin builds.
-Available in sizes from 6 kW to 9 kW.
+Small to medium form-factor heaters with minimalist mesh bodies and large rock capacity, ideal for compact cabin builds.
+Available in sizes from 4.5 kW to 9 kW, with a stone capacity of up to 122 lbs, roughly two to three times what most wall-mounted heaters offer.

-Hive series: Larger cylindrical heaters with sleek outer shells and abundant stone volume.
-Models run from 9 kW up to 22 kW—perfect for larger shared or tall-ceiling saunas.
+Larger cylindrical heaters with sleek outer shells and abundant stone volume.
+Models run from 9 kW up to 22 kW, with stone capacity reaching up to 551 lbs on the full Hive, making it one of the highest-capacity electric heaters available anywhere.
+Perfect for larger shared or tall-ceiling saunas.

-Cliff series: Ultra-modern flat‑plate style units that hug walls, available in large kW variants (up to 24 kW) for custom applications or high ceilings.
+Ultra-modern flat-plate style units that hug walls, available in large kW variants (up to 24 kW) for custom applications or high ceilings.
+The Cliff features an integrated air tunnel that fully encloses the heating elements, enhancing airflow and reducing heat-up times.

 Key Features to Compare: Power, Stone Volume, Design